greg-kennedy/DarkSunOnline/README.md

 The rest of this document concerns the purpose and goals of this project.

 ## Code
 A work-in-progress replacement server is located in the `DSOServer/` subfolder.
 It requires Python 3.
-Start the server with `python3 -m DSOServer`.
+Start the server with `./server.py` (or `python3 server.py`, etc).
 It listens for connections on TCP port 14902.

+The server creates a sqlite3 database on first launch.
+Login information (username + password) is stored in a table called `login`, use `manage.py` to edit it or your own preferred sqlite method.

 From here, you would connect to the server using your DSO client.
 (Only one client at a time for now...)
 The current tested version is 1.0; others may work, but to varying degrees.
 Edit your `tenaddr.ini` file to point to the IP of your server - if this is local (same machine), use 127.0.0.1.
 An example might look like: